on moving slowly, the things we carry, and a mighty fine gesture

 And on that note, here are three things I’ve been thinking about lately that I’m excited to share with you.

-on moving slowly When in the US over Easter, my dad told me stories about his time walking the Camino de Santiago some ten years ago.
+When in the US over Easter, my dad told me stories about his time walking the Camino de Santiago some ten years ago.
 Even though I'd heard about some of these experiences in the past, I loved seeing how much his eyes lit up when recounting them.

 But toward the end of our conversation, he shared something he hadn't told me before.